abpio/abp-commercial-docs/en/modules/database-tables.md

 ### GdprInfo

 This table holds information related to the personal data that has been collected by modules/applications.
 This information is used when a user requests her/his personal data.
-Also, when a user request to delete her/his personal data, related records with the user removed from this table.
+Also, when a user requests to delete their personal data, related records with the user are removed from this table.

 #### Foreign Keys